Fonta1n3/FullyNoded/Docs/Q-and-A.md

 This is obvious in the code, which is open source and signed off by me.
 A checksum is available.
 See [the asnwer to this question]() if you like to learn the nuances of these security proofs and what they are worth.

 ##### Further question : But it shows the seed phrase without any authentication.
-Regardless of the Biometrics setting
+Regardless of the Biometrics setting.
+How can that be secure?

 ##### Further answer :
-It's done programmatically
+It's done programmatically.
+If you don't want someone to open the app -> add a password or biometrics.
+It's setup so that if a hacker got your device, they would not be able to jail break it and get your seeds.
+You should definitely use the password to lock the app.

+If you are security conscious, you can also just delete the signer for that wallet.
+Then when you want to spend, add it again.
+It's easy to do.

 ## Standup